rickb777/expect/README.md

 ## Options

 **Any**, **Map**, and **Slice** use [cmp.Equal](https://pkg.go.dev/github.com/google/go-cmp/cmp) under the hood.
 This is flexible, allowing for options to control how the comparison proceeds - for example when considering how close floating point numbers need to be to be considered equal.
 There is a `Using(...)` method to specify what options it should use.
-By default, the two options used are
+By default, the three options used are

+ * All fields in structs are compared (i.e. exported and unexported fields); all structs in maps and slices are treated likewise.
- * compare floating point numbers within the tolerance set by `ApproximateFloatFraction`,
+ * Floating point numbers are compared within the tolerance set by `ApproximateFloatFraction`.
- * treat maps/slices that are empty the same as those that are nil.
+ * Maps/slices that are empty are treated the same as those that are nil.

 ## Status